rs9899/cs747-FILA/README.md

-## Foundation of Intelligence and Learning Agents
+## Foundation of Intelligent and Learning Agents

 Book to follow:
 * Reinforcement Learning - an introduction BY Sutton \& Barto